 Here's what may be happening: Overgrowth of yeast on the skin can lead to a condition called intertrigo, Dr. Zeichner says.
 This type of rash routinely shows up in the folds of skin, and you'll notice that it's red, inflamed and even cracked or peeling, per DermNet NZ.

 "In some cases, there may be a foul smell," Dr. Zeichner says.
-A topical OTC antifungal cream (like those used to treat athlete's foot) will clear it right up.
-If not, your dermatologist can prescribe a stronger ointment.
+A topical over-the-counter (OTC) antifungal cream (like those used to treat athlete's foot) or powder should clear it right up.
+Antifungal powders can help keep the area drier in addition to treating the condition.
+If these treatments do not help, your dermatologist can prescribe a stronger ointment.

 Side note: You may notice your bellybutton clogs up with lint on the regular.
 That's because hair circling your bellybutton takes up fibers from your shirts and funnels them down into your innie where they collect, along with skin cells, into "lint," researchers explain in a June 2009 paper in Medical Hypotheses.
 One fix is to shave the hair in this area, but wearing older shirts also keeps you mostly fuzz-free.
 The catch is, researchers say, that lint might actually help keep the bellybutton clean.
 So, maybe embrace "bellybutton lint picking" as a hygiene hobby?